 Image credit: CC BY-SA 3.0 Rijksdienst voor het Cultureel Erfgoed via Wikimedia Commons

 3) They started the world’s first industrial revolution

-The mills that were used for sawing wood ensured a flourishing shipbuilding industry in the Zaanstreek region in Old Holland, which is where the world’s first bona fide industrial zone emerged in the 17th century.
+The mills that were used for sawing wood ensured a flourishing shipbuilding industry in the Zaanstreek region in Old Holland.
+This is where the world’s first bona fide industrial zone emerged in the 17th century.
 Around 1650, some 75 ships were built here each year.
 Even Tsar Peter the Great came over from Russia to learn how to build a ship in Zaandam!

 4) There is a National Windmill Day